CCTV security cameras can act as a powerful deterrent against burglars and other intruders.

 Wireless camera systems

 Most modern security camera installations are now wireless, and they connect to a security system through the internet.
-Wireless systems are easier to install and maintain than wired systems, and they can be controlled from a smartphone, tablet or computer.
+Wireless networks are easier to install and maintain than wired systems, and controlled from a smartphone, tablet or computer.

 Night vision lenses